Skip to Content

 Audience: The audio tour is recommended for ages 12 and up.
 Younger children may also find it enjoyable with explanations from a parent.

-Cost: The audio tour includes general admission and is $7 for those who buy online or $8 at the ticket booth.
+Cost: The audio tour includes general admission and is ONLY $7 when you book online or $8 at the ticket booth.

 When: Check our online schedule for the latest information.